-The eRouter MUST use the following value for the Max Solicit timeout value in preference to any value shown in [RFC 3315]:
+The eRouter MUST use the following value for the Max Solicit timeout value as per [RFC 7083] in preference to any value shown in [RFC 3315]:

-• SOL_MX_RT = 3600 secs
+• SOL_MAX_RT = 3600 secs

 The DHCP server responds to Solicit messages and Request messages with Advertise and Reply messages.
 The Advertise and Reply messages may include other configuration parameters, as requested by the eRouter, or as configured by the administrator, to be sent to the eRouter.
-If any of the following options is absent from the Advertise message, the eRouter MUST discard the message and wait for another Advertise message.
-If any of the following options is absent from the Reply message, the eRouter MUST consider IPv6 provisioning to have failed.
+If any of the following options are absent from the Advertise message, the eRouter MUST discard the message and wait for another Advertise message.
+If any of the following options are absent from the Reply message, the eRouter MUST consider IPv6 provisioning to have failed, discard the Reply, and continue transmitting Solicit messages.
 In addition the eRouter MAY log an event.

-- 1. The IA NA option containing the eRouter's IPv6 address; - 2.
+- 1. The IA_NA option containing the eRouter's IPv6 address; - 2.
 The IA_PD option containing the delegated IPv6 prefix for use by the eRouter; - 3.
-Reconfigure Accept option.
+Reconfigure Accept option; - 4.
+The DNS Recursive Name Server Option.